CensoredUsername/dynasm-rs/README.md

 Documentation can be found [here](https://CensoredUsername.github.com/dynasm-rs/language/index.html).

-## Limitations
+## Support

-- Currently only supports the x64 and x86 instruction sets in long and protected mode with every AMD/Intel/VIA extension except for AVX-512.
+- Supports the x64/x86 instruction sets in long and protected mode with every AMD/Intel/VIA extension except for AVX-512.
+- Supports the aarch64 instruction set up to ARMv8.4 except for SVE instructions.

 ## Example